peckham-daz/24-adv-creative-coding/Session_4/lab_exercises.md

 - Inside this section, create an unordered list (`<ul>`) with list items (`<li>`) and anchor tags (`<a>`).

 **Tips**:
-- Ensure the site map is comprehensive and includes all sections.
+- Make sure the site map includes all sections.
 - Make sure each link works correctly.

-## Exercise 7: Enhancing accessibility with buttons
+## Exercise 7: Improving accessibility with buttons

 **Context**: Add buttons to increase/decrease text size and toggle the theme for better accessibility.

 1. **Add accessibility buttons**:
     - In `index.html`, add buttons within the `div.custom-buttons` to increase and decrease text size and toggle the theme.
-    - Implement the functions in `scripts.js`.

 **Instructions**:
 - Add buttons for increasing text size, decreasing text size, and toggling the theme.
-- Write JavaScript functions to handle these button clicks.
+- The JavaScript functions to handle these button clicks have been added, you need to write the code in your HTML section.

 **Tips**:
 - Make sure buttons are easy to use and accessible.
 Place them in a visible place!
+Where would you do this so the user sees them easily?
 - Test the functionality of each button.